Thursday June 6 2019 marks the 75th anniversary of D-Day.

 In recent weeks I have been privileged to meet Harry Billinge, a 18 year old Sapper with the Royal Engineers, who landed on Gold Beach at 0630 on June 6 1944; Rose Davies, a 102 year old (!) who was a radio operator on D-Day; Mervyn Kersh who landed on Sword Beach, 3 days after D-Day on June 9 1944, who was introduced to me by the Association of Jewish Ex-Servicemen and Women (AJEX); Lance Bombardier Arthur Jones (aged 94 and in fine fettle) who drove a Sherman Tank ( a ‘Hobart Funny’) through Normandy, into Belgium and then Germany; and George Skipper (96) who fought in the Normandy Campaign and now lives at the Royal Hospital, Chelsea.

-In June I will be in Normandy for a week or so.
-I will be the guest of The Normandy Institute, who are bringing British, American, Canadian and French veterans together at a chateau for a very special lunch.
-And on the day of the anniversary - June 6 - plans are being made for me to meet a number of D Day veterans who are being brought to Bayeux by the Royal British Legion.
-This will be a unique opportunity to meet them and draw their portraits.
+From the 3rd - 8th June I travelled to Normandy.
+I was the guest of The Normandy Institute, who were brought British, American, Canadian and French veterans together at a chateau for a very special lunch.
+And on the day of the anniversary - June 6 - I met a number of D Day veterans who were brought to Bayeux by the Royal British Legion.
+This was a unique opportunity to meet them and draw their portraits.